lqchel/MassiveReport_Exp2_QL/README.md

-Please refer to "Task1&2 MassiveReport.docx" for details about the experiment codes.
+Please refer to "UserManual.docx" for details about the experiment codes.